 The worst temptation here was an interpretive, rather than literal, rendering of

-, "not kind," "not benevolent."
-Roger T. Ames and David L. Hall in their "philosophical translation" apparently don't like the implications of this, so they translate it as, "The heavens and the earth are not partial to institutionalized morality" [p.84].
+, "not kind," "not benevolent," or "not humane."
+Roger T. Ames and David L. Hall in their "philosophical translation" apparently don't like the implications of this, so they translate the verse as, "The heavens and the earth are not partial to institutionalized morality" [p.84].
 This might indeed be a Taoist sentiment, but it is perhaps an over-interpretive reach as a translation of a line with only four characters.
 In a footnote, their justification of it is that rén represents "a suspect Confucian value that emerges only when genuine moral feeling has been overwritten by conventionalized rules of living" [p.206].
 This is not quite right.
 The substance of the Confucian virtue is not suspect; it is that the virtue is subverted by Confucian speech about it.
 Is that the implication here?
 It doesn't look like it to me.
 The more sensible reading is the obvious one, that nature is not always benevolent, as indeed it is not.
 On the other hand, whatever the interpretation ought to be, the purpose of a translation is to render the plain meaning of the original, not to obscure it with an editorial.
 The worst feature of the Ames and Hall "translation" is that it is impossible to tell even remotely what the original wording would have been.
 The reader is simply not allowed to interpret the text for himself.
-The implication further in the section of the Taoist sage treating the people as "straw dogs," easily conformable with the "not kind" translation, is not spelled out and is subject to varying interpretations.
+The statement further, that Heaven and Hearth treat the people as "straw dogs," is easily conformable with the "not kind" translation.
+What it is about "straw dogs" is not spelled out and is subject to varying interpretations, but it doesn't sound good.
+We also get this all repeated in terms of

 , imagery of the Tao Te Ching.
 While the Tao is beyond the opposites of yin and yang,